 See Test for values in WordPress custom field shortcode.

-Test for text, number, email, or URL value in Advanced Custom Fields (ACF, a third-party plugin)
+Test for a text, number, email, or URL value in Advanced Custom Fields (ACF, a third-party plugin)

 Enables testing shortcode values for Text, Number, Email, and Url-type fields.